Protein complex: Function

 Protein complex formation can activate or inhibit one or more of the complex members and in this way, protein complex formation can be similar to phosphorylation.
 Individual proteins can participate in a variety of protein complexes.
-Different complexes perform different functions, and the same complex can perform multiple functions depending on various factors.
-Factors include:
+Of note, different permutations of the same complex are also possible with different Protein isoforms.
+For instance, the eIF4F complex has several different permutations with varying activity and targets.
+Different complexes perform different functions, and the same complex can perform multiple functions depending on various factors. include: